maginth/bistromathique/README.md

 This program is originaly an exercice for entrance in the school 42 (france)
 The original compilation flag have been turn off and replace with -O3 for performance.
-The team failed epically to debug the program in time,
+The team epically failed to debug the program in time,
 hopefully after changing one line and 3 character you can now enjoy it.

-In addition of temporay table to optimize multiplication and division, the main trick is to compute addition and substraction 8 digits by 8 digits instantly over 64 bits (each digit stands in a byte, max base size is 128).
+In addition of temporay tables to optimize mult, div and mod, the main trick is to compute addition and substraction over 8 digits instantly with 64 bits integers (each digit stands in a byte, max base size is 128).
 Some binary sweets propagate the carry instantly over the 8 digits.

 If you are interested in more documentation over the code, send me a message with your motivation at math.guin@gmail.com

 PS : I will not help student to cheat, I am far too expensive